Euro area bank lending survey

 * The results for France, Malta, the Netherlands and Slovakia available in the SDW are weighted by the share of the outstanding amount of loans issued by each bank in the respective national BLS sample in the total outstanding amount of loans issued by all banks in the national sample.

-In order to enhance the information content of the survey, a revised BLS questionnaire and compilation guide (see also the glossary included in the ECB website report of the BLS results) were published in April 2015.
+To enhance the information content of the survey, a revised BLS questionnaire and compilation guide were published in April 2015.